ArtGateOne/dot2bcf2000/README.md

 Toggle Prog Time

-(exec time and prog time is not reas feedback)
+(exec time and prog time is not real led feedback)